Fangsheng-Zhou/Geospatial_Files_Conversions_With_Python/README.md

 Ideally, you should have a specific working environment for your task.
 In terms of needed Python modules, I have included them in the text file.
 You can install these modules in your working environment using "pip install -r Python_Required_Modules.txt."

+### Available to use tools:

+- GeoJSON to ESRI shp

 #### Side note:

 During conversion process, your file's attribute table may altered.
-These tools aren't perfect yet!